 Our Long Beach home is still in Escrow and we made an offer on a third home.
 This time: no pool, only a quarter of an acre, and no zoning for horses.
 I put away my dreams of being a land baron; my girls cried that they couldn’t have their own horses.

 But this home was only five years old!
 We would not have to worry about fixing up a house; God called us to build His church.
 Will the third time be the charm?

-Karen left for Texas again, this Wednesday morning, July 31, —to accompany the home inspector.
+Karen left for Texas again, Wednesday morning, July 31—to accompany the home inspector.